- Self-sampling and self-testing are new options for taking an HIV test.

 Some self-sampling services ask you to collect a tiny tube of blood, which you send off to a laboratory.
 In this case, the window period is the same as for many HIV tests used by health professionals.
 The test is usually able to detect HIV that was caught four weeks (one month) ago.
 But occasionally it can take up to twelve weeks (three months).

 The INSTI HIV Self Test has a similar window period.
 It will usually be able to detect HIV that was caught four weeks (one month) ago.
 But occasionally it can take up to twelve weeks (three months).
-The manufacturer of the BioSure HIV Self Test says that its window period is twelve weeks (three months).
+The manufacturers of the BioSure HIV Self Test and the Simplitude ByMe HIV Self Test say that their window periods are twelve weeks (three months).

 "Many people prefer home testing because it’s quick, doesn’t require a trip to a clinic and may feel more private."